 All my life, I have been very active.
-Since my youth, I have spent my days outside competing in sports, lifting weights, hiking, running, biking, living.
+Since my youth, I have spent my days outside competing in sports, lifting weights, hiking, running, biking, and living.
 Being active has gotten me through health crises, bad luck, and bad days.
 If I felt down in the dumps, I could always cheer myself up with a long bike ride or a satisfying run.
-When I was laid off in April 2020, what did I do to get me through the extra time?
+When I was laid off in April 2020, what did I do to get through the extra time?
 Worked out.

 Worked out too much, apparently.

 By the end of the summer (2020) I started to feel terrible.
 It was a pain I was not accustomed to.
 I have generally always had a twitchy back, and general aches and pains from training, but this was a different type of pain.
 Running got more challenging.
 I could not bend over.
 I could not jump.
 Getting out of a chair became an agonizing chore.